pyatb/pyatb/doc/quick_start.md

 ## 2.1 Download

-The latest version of the PYATB package can be obtained from the github repository:
+The latest version of the PYATB package can be obtained from the GitHub repository:

 ```shell
 git clone https://github.com/jingan-181/pyatb.git